HuichanKIM/Ollama-Delphi-GUI/README.md

 # Ollama-Delphi-GUI

 **Latest Version 0.9.10 - 06.22.2024**
+- Add a Thumbnail Image to ChattingBox on Llava Model
 - Add Broker/Server Functions
 - Avoid third-party components as much as possible and
 - make the most of the basic Delphi library.